agileapps-dev-com/CUI/docs/tutorials/angular/readme.md

 # Tutotrials on AgileApps CUI template

-Using the Custom User Interface (CUI) template feature availabe in AgileApps version 10.13.5+, you can customize the platform's run-time user interface.
+Using the Custom User Interface (CUI) template feature available in AgileApps version 10.13.5+, you can customize the platform's run-time user interface.
 The `ace-lib` components library offers a set of pre-built user interface components to be used in CUI templates.

 ## Tutorials